 - The FAFSA is available on www.fafsa.gov.
 Learn more about the FAFSA from WSU Student Financial Services.

 - Spring Orientation and Registration - Get your schedule and an introduction to campus before classes begin (required for students new to WSU at spring semester).

 - February 15 is the FAFSA priority date.

 - Destination WSU - Accepted students receive an in-depth, personal introduction to the University's academic programs and resources.
 Space is limited, so register for your visit early.

 - Apply for University housing -Returning the housing contract as soon as possible gives you a better chance of obtaining the living arrangements you prefer.
 The date you confirm your admission (by paying the $200 tuition deposit) and complete the housing contract determines your priority for housing.

 - Transfer Registration Days - a special orientation and registration session for students transferring to WSU in the fall.

 - Future Cougars of Color (FCOC) scholarship program - Complete your application for admission and scholarships by the January 31 deadline to be eligible.
-At the FCOC event, you'll visit the University with a diverse group of motivated students for a first-hand look at campus resources and academic programs while you participate in scholarship interviews and activities.
+At the FCOC event, you'll visit the University with a diverse group of motivated students for a first-hand look at campus resources and academic programs.

 - An ideal time for future Cougars to schedule a campus visit.